CodeWindProgram/Group-1/README.md

 @haiqakhan - haiqawkhan@gmail.com

--Researched about PostgreSQL and how it actually works.
+- Researched about PostgreSQL and how it actually works.
--Updated daily evaluations on behalf of the group.
+- Updated daily evaluations on behalf of the group.
--Created some test cases.
+- Created some test cases.